-where the treatment variable T{cs} is either the price of gasoline or change in the price of gasoline during formative driving years for cohort c in state s. θ is the parameter of interest and measures the response in the outcome variable to gasoline price exposure at early driving ages.
-Different states may exhibit different behavior on average due to different provision of infrastructure, social norms, etc.; state fixed effects, κ_s , capture these differences.
-Sample year fixed effects, δ_t , control for current gas prices, business-cycle trends in employment, etc.19 We also add age-at-time-of-sample fixed effects η{t-c} to capture important life-cycle trends in transportation behavior.
-We include a vector of individual and household characteristics, X{it} .
+where the treatment variable $T{cs}$ is either the price of gasoline or change in the price of gasoline during formative driving years for cohort c in state s. $\theta$ is the parameter of interest and measures the response in the outcome variable to gasoline price exposure at early driving ages.
+Different states may exhibit different behavior on average due to different provision of infrastructure, social norms, etc.; state fixed effects, $\kappa_s$ , capture these differences.
+Sample year fixed effects, $\delta_t$ , control for current gas prices, business-cycle trends in employment, etc. We also add age-at-time-of-sample fixed effects $\eta{t-c}$ to capture important life-cycle trends in transportation behavior.
+We include a vector of individual and household characteristics, $X{it}$ .
 We limit the sample to prime-age (25- to 54-year-old) native-born adults, and exclude residents of Alaska and Hawaii as we do not have a complete series of gasoline prices for these states.
 We discuss other sample adjustments that are particular to each dataset below.
 Standard errors are clustered by state.

 Equation (2) is conceptually similar to a fixed effects difference-in-differences estimator.
 We observe cohorts, who have different formative experiences in the years around their initial driving age, at several points in time as they progress throughout the life cycle.
 Thus we are comparing, e.g., the driving behavior of a 36-year-old person in a state at a particular time with other 36-year-old people in the same state at earlier or later points in time.
+Note that gasoline price shocks can be correlated with economic phenomena such as recessions, which could affect later-life labor market outcomes that in turn influence transportation behavior.
+If so, gasoline prices would influence transportation choices both directly and indirectly.
+However, we show in Section 5.1 that such indirect factors appear to play only a minor role.

 We experiment with different definitions of treatment based on exposure to real gasoline prices during one's formative driving years.
 We use a data-driven approach to establish which ages are most formative, i.e., have the largest effects on later behavior.
 We consider both absolute 'calendar' age and age relative to the minimum driving age in state s.
 Finally, we test if later-life driving behavior is best explained by the level of gasoline prices during formative driving years or by changes in gasoline prices.
-Specifically, P{cs}^a is the price of gasoline that cohort c in state s experienced at age a, and P{cs}^{mcs} is the gasoline price that cohort c faced at the minimum full-privilege driving age in state s.
-We show results using several definitions of T{cs} :
+Specifically, $P{cs}^{a}$ is the price of gasoline that cohort c in state s experienced at age a, and $P{cs}^{m{cs}}$ is the gasoline price that cohort c faced at the minimum full-privilege driving age in state s.
+We show results using several definitions of $T{cs}$ :